 Business Corruption in Lithuania

 Corruption is not a major impediment to business in Lithuania, but small and medium enterprises (SMEs) can be vulnerable to bribery and extortion, largely due to the pervasiveness of red tape and inefficient government bureaucracy.
-The country’s shadow economy undermines fair competition and fuels corruption.
+Public procurement and public services are the sectors most affected by corruption, and the country’s shadow economy undermines fair competition.
 The Criminal Code criminalises corruption in the public and private sectors, covering abuse of office, money laundering, active and passive bribery and the bribery of international civil servants and foreign government officials, but anti-corruption laws are not effectively enforced.
-High-level corruption is considered a problem as officials act with impunity.
+High-level corruption is a problem as officials act with impunity.
 Companies indicate that facilitation payments and bribes are sometimes requested when in contact with some public officials or to obtain favourable judicial decisions.
 Gifts are regulated under Lithuanian law.

 GAN Integrity Solutions